zhangiguang/ship/README.md

 # ship
-My code and dateset will open here.
+Our code and dateset will be open source here.